-To give you an idea of material that will be covered during the parent program, we have created a sample schedule to preview.
+To give you an idea of material that will be covered during the program, we have created a sample schedule to preview.
 This sample should not be construed as a final schedule.
 When you arrive on campus, you will receive a complete and up-to-date schedule that also includes times and session locations.
-Except for certain workshops, parents and students are involved in separate, exclusive schedules.
+Except for certain workshops, parents, family members and/or guests and students are involved in separate, exclusive schedules.
 Pre-planning may be necessary for buying textbooks together, to arrange for “who has the car” or simply to meet to compare notes.
 To view this sample schedule, click here.

-For parents attending sessions 1-12, limited accommodations are available in a single occupancy residence hall.
-If you stay in the residence hall, your bedding and a towel will be provided.
+For parents, family members and guests attending sessions June 7-9 through July 26-28, accommodations are available in an on campus single occupancy residence hall.
+Many choose to stay in our air-conditioned residence hall.
+It is a great opportunity to build community with other parents, family members and guests in attendance.
+If you stay in the residence hall a pillow, bedding and a towel will be provided.
 Items you will need to bring include:

 - flat sheets provided; we suggest bringing fitted twin sheets